JBL PartyBox 1000 review: The ultimate choice for serious soirées

 JBL PartyBox 1000 design

-At first glance, the PartyBox 1000 cuts an imposing figure at 41.3-inches tall, 15.6-inches wide, and 15.3-inches deep.
-Weighing in at 76.5 pounds, it has two rugged wheels at the bottom and a handle at the top for tilting it back and rolling it into ideal party position.
+At first glance, the PartyBox 1000 cuts an imposing figure at 41.3-inches tall, 15.6-inches wide, and 15.3-inches deep, with connectivity that towers above the average party speaker.
+Weighing in at 76.5 pounds, it has two rugged wheels at the bottom and a handle at the top for tilting it back and rolling it into the ideal party position.
 Fortunately, all that mass is not just for show.
 The JBL PartyBox 1000 is truly a powerful PA on wheels—you push it, it pushes air.
-Its loudspeaker configuration includes a rear-ported 12-inch subwoofer, two 7-inch mid-frequency drivers, and a high-frequency tweeter.
-Together, they deliver a combined 1100W of power.
+Its loudspeaker configuration includes a rear-ported 12-inch subwoofer, two 7-inch mid-frequency drivers, and a high-frequency tweeter; together, they deliver a combined 1,100W of power.
+(What to know more about each component?
+Check out our primer on what makes up a speaker.)

 Some of its features are just for show, but in a good way.
 A full-color, dynamic light show spans the front panel of the PartyBox, behind the grated metal enclosure.
 Otherwise, a large rectangular cuboid with rounded corners, the PartyBox 1000’s light show gives it an immediately distinctive look.
 If you like electric, vivid colors writhing along to music, it will appeal to you.
 The light show also includes six mini strobe lights along the side of the enclosure.
 If you’re photosensitive—or you just don’t like the lights—you can turn them completely off.